"Steel yourself" a guide to the most popular metal for bike frames

 Steel has been literally the "backbone" of cycle frames for the last 100 years.

-For much of that time it has been unchallenged but now, with newer materials coming along, it is worth taking a good look at the material that most professional cyclists and nearly all cycletourists still choose to ride.
+For much of that time steel has been unchallenged but now, with newer materials coming along, it is worth taking a good look at the material that most professional cyclists and nearly all cycletourists still choose to ride.
+Note - There is a newer and more technical article on the subject to be found here

 Steel is an alloy of iron with small quantities of other chemicals, principally carbon, but manganese, chrome, molybdenum are common.
 How these alloyed materials are used has a huge effect on the steel, and how the resultant tubes are treated after drawing has an equally important effect.
 To say a bike has a steel frame tells you very little about it's capabilities.